TryGhost/slimer/packages/slimer/README.md

 # Slimer

+Slimer exposes useful tools for working with Node.js repos.
+Much of this package is a set of commands, and a wrapper for generator-slimer.

-A set of tools for working on Ghost and the surrounding ecosystem, provided via `slimer-cli`.
+Access to these tools is provided via `slimer-cli`.

 ## Install

+Add the CLI to your globals:

 - `npm install --global @tryghost/slimer-cli`